 From these designs, wheelchairs have changed and evolved into the lightweight, durable designs that we can find today.
 You can find a variety of different wheelchairs, each with their own features and benefits.
 Self-propelled wheelchairs, power wheelchairs, mobility scooters, sports wheelchairs, smart wheelchairs, and even mind-controlled wheelchairs have been developed in recent years.
 They all represent important scientific advancements and allow their users greater mobility and independence, allowing them to achieve a greater quality of life than what was possible in the past.

 With the use of wheelchairs becoming more widespread, wheelchair accessibility regulations and requirements have increased.
 Nowadays in most countries, accessibility must be guaranteed to wheelchair users when building a new structure.
 In many cases, even older buildings which were built before these regulations were created have to be remodeled in order to comply with these rules.
 You can even find contractors that specialize in building private homes that are customized for wheelchair use.
 These regulations allow people with disabilities to play a more active role in society, lead largely independent lives, and be able to interact with others as equals.

 Famous Users of Wheelchairs

 Over the centuries, wheelchairs have evolved from being cumbersome, heavy equipment to more modern and lightweight designs and materials.
-It is easy to see why: as technology and science have evolved and improved, it is only natural that those advancements should be used to make the lives of people with disabilities more fulfilling and satisfying.
+It is easy to see why: as technology and science have evolved and improved, it is only natural that those advancements should be used to make the best wheelchairs for people who need help with their mobility.

-From wooden, stiff chairs that could only be moved if someone pushed them to the mind-controlled wheelchair invented in 2016, wheelchairs continue to improve with time.
+From wooden, stiff chairs that could only be moved if someone pushed them to the mind-controlled wheelchair invented in 2016, wheelchairs continue –and will continue to- improve with time.